Dragon Rider (novel): Plot

 Dr. Ghalib reveals a legend of a Dragon Rider who once lived in the village.
 Ben is his reincarnation, and his destiny is to save the silver dragons from a terrible enemy.
 No sooner have they heard the legend than two more of Nettlebrand's ravens descend on them.
-Sorrel attempts the saliva trick again, with one variation: a few sparks of Dragon-fire are added to the mix.
+Sorrel attempts the saliva trick again, with one variation: a few sparks of dragon fire are added to the mix.
 The stones do not adhere, but the Ravens are indeed changed before the eyes of all, into a few crabs.
 This new strangeness on the part of Nettlebrand disturbs the searchers, ultimately inducing Twigleg to reveal his original intentions as Nettlebrand's spy.
-He also reveals Nettlebrand's origin—an alchemist created Nettlebrand as a dragon killing machine to obtain the Dragons' horns which he used in his experiments to create gold.
+He also reveals Nettlebrand's origin—an alchemist created Nettlebrand as a dragon-killing machine to obtain the Dragons' horns which he used in his experiments to create gold.
 Twigleg, and his eleven other Homunculus brothers, were made as Nettlebrand's caretakers.
 When the Silver Dragons went into hiding, Nettlebrand killed the alchemist and eventually ate all of Twigleg's brothers, then went hunting on his own.

-Zubeida showed Firedrake not only the tomb of the original Dragon Rider, but also a species of flower which collects moonlight in the form of dewdrops on its leaves.
-Having drunk this "moon-dew", Firedrake is able to fly even if there's no moon at all.
+Zubeida showed Firedrake not only the tomb of the original Dragon Rider but also a species of flower that collects moonlight in the form of dewdrops on its leaves.
+Having drunk this "moon-dew", Firedrake can fly even if there's no moon at all.
 The two parties split up to lose Nettlebrand's pursuit in the mountains.
 After a hazardous encounter with a Roc, they are forced off course and must take refuge in a valley.
-Nettlebrand continues tailing a boat wherein are Professor Greenbloom and his family, knowing they will lead him to Firedrake, but is seen by Guinevere.
+Nettlebrand continues tailing a boat wherein Professor Greenbloom and his family, knowing they will lead him to Firedrake are seen by Guinevere.